About Google Knowledge Panels and How to Get One

 They provide a summarized look at information about your search topic as well as a link to that entity’s Wikipedia page if there is one.
 Knowledge panels are a type of rich results that are segmented by Google to stand out and help users get their answers more quickly.
 Knowledge panels are becoming increasingly important as search engines like Google are expanding the number of subjects that trigger rich results.

-The Role of Entities in Google's Algorithm
+The Role of Entities in Knowledge Panels

 The best way to get a Knowledge Panel is to become an Entity.
 Something is an entity when it has a Wikipedia page or when it has significant coverage online.
+To become recognized as an entity by Google, do this:

-Knowledge panels are difficult to manipulate
+Knowledge Panels: Challenging to manipulate

 Google’s knowledge panels are fairly reliable and difficult to manipulate.
 The panels are automatically generated from various sources across the web that make up Google’s Knowledge Graph.
 Google works with data partners who provide authoritative data in their respective areas of the knowledge panels.